mstreit/mstreit.github.io/_publications/2020_cg_clinical-decision-support.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "Exploring Visual Patterns in Projected Human and Machine Decision-Making Paths"
+title: "A Visual Approach to Explainable Computerized Clinical Decision Support"
-key: 2020_tiis_pathexplorer
+key: 2020_cg_clinical-decision-support
 # paper | preprint | poster
 type: preprint
 # optional url for a different site; defaults to data.caleydo.org